contractautomataproject/ContractAutomataLib/index.md

 (whose links are in the README of the repository (link above)).

-The repository <a href="https://github.com/contractautomataproject/tictactoe">https://github.com/contractautomataproject/tictactoe</a> contains an example of usage of the Contract Automata Library to model the tic-tac-toe game using contract automata and the  operations of composition and synthesis to compute the strategy for a player to never lose a game.
+The repository <a href="https://github.com/contractautomataproject/tictactoe">https://github.com/contractautomataproject/tictactoe</a> contains an example of usage of the Contract Automata Library to model the tic-tac-toe game using contract automata and their composition and synthesis operations to compute the strategy for a player to never lose a game.
 The example also shows how to realize the final application (the game) using the synthesised automata to orchestrate the control flow of the application.
 We refer to the above repository for more information.